 For Example: A business is advanced $10,000 and agrees to pay back $13,000.
 This means the payback, or factor rate is 30%.
 Moving forward, the business agrees to have 15% of the business’ credit card transactions withheld by the advance company (the holdback) until the $13,000 is collected.
 If the business is averaging $14,500 a month in credit card sales, approximately $2,160 would be withheld each month and the advance would be paid back in roughly six months.

 Typical holdback rates may range from 10%-20%, though this can vary widely based upon the business and risk.

 How to Know if a Merchant Cash Advance is Right for Your Business

 When does it make sense for a business to use a merchant cash advance?
-An MCA is an option when a business needs access to capital quickly to take advantage of an opportunity to purchase inventory at a discount, a special marketing opportunity, or other short-term capital need.
-And, because credit requirements are less stringent, it could be an option for a business that does a lot of credit card transactions, but might have less-than-perfect credit.
+An MCA is an option when a business needs access to capital quickly to take advantage of an opportunity to purchase inventory at a discount, a special marketing opportunity, or other short-term capital needs.
+And, because credit requirements are less stringent, it could be an option for a business that does a lot of credit card transactions but might have less-than-perfect credit.

 How to Apply

 The time it takes to get approved for a merchant cash advance could be anywhere from hours to a few days, depending on the paperwork and other details.
 And once the process is approved, a business could see the funds in their account within 2 days.

 The application process isn’t as complicated as a traditional loan, which typically makes the merchant cash advance approval process a faster option.
 Here are the steps a business needs to take: